alexmclain/WABH_Analysis/Simulation study/README.txt

 /subfolder Data Example/
 SimDataExampleFigures.R
-An R script which was used to generate figure 8 and figure 9 in the Supplemental Material.
+An R script which was used to generate figure 2 in the main text, and figures 8 and 9 in the Supplemental Material.

 /subfolder Original Results/

 This folder is for the simulation study results in the main text.
 01-Simulation.R was used to generate all simulation study results under 54 parameters settings.
 The full simulation results and summarized results under each parameter setting are in the By_iteration subfolder and Summarized subfolder.
-02-Figures.R was used to generate Figure 2 and Figure 3 in the main document and Figure 4, Figure 5, Figure 6, and Figure 7 in the Supplemental Material.
+02-Figures.R was used to generate Figure 3 and Figure 4 in the main document and Figure 4, Figure 5, Figure 6, and Figure 7 in the Supplemental Material.

 /subfolder Misspecified Setting Results/